parallelvirtualcluster/pvc/docs/cluster-architecture.md

 With this client network type, PVC does no management of the network.
 This is left entirely to the administrator.
 It requires switch support and the configuration of the vLANs on the switchports of each node's physical interfaces before enabling the network.

-Generally, the same physical network interface will underly both the cluster networks as well as bridged client networks.
+Generally, the same physical network interface will underlay both the cluster networks as well as bridged client networks.
 PVC does however support specifying a separate physical device for bridged client networks, for instance to separate these networks onto a different physical interface from the main cluster networks.

 #### VXLAN (managed) Client Networks